Transfer Credit and WQB Designations

-Students with transferable courses from BC colleges should refer to the online BC Transfer Guide to determine if a given course has already been assessed for WQB designation.
-Students with courses that do not transfer as assigned credit and are not granted WQB designations in the BC Transfer Guide, or students with courses from other BC universities or institutions outside of BC and Canada, may request the University Curriculum and Institutional Liaison (UCIL) Office to review such courses for WQB designation (see below for evaluation procedure).
+NOTE: Students with transferable courses from BC colleges should refer to the online BC Transfer Guide to determine if a given course has already been assessed for WQB designation.
+Students with courses that do not transfer as assigned credit and are not granted WQB designations in the BC Transfer Guide, or students with courses from other BC universities or institutions outside of BC and Canada, may make a request through the Transfer Credit Coordinator (email@example.com).
+Requests will be reviewed by the admissions and curriculum offices, and the Transfer Credit Coordinator will contact the student to inform them once a decision has been made (see below for evaluation procedure).

 Q and B designations

 - Courses articulating as assigned transfer credit to an SFU Q or B labelled course will automatically be granted Q or B designation

 - Courses that articulate as assigned transfer credit to SFU courses that are not designated Q or B will not be reviewed because students taking the SFU courses won't receive any designation credit.

 - Additionally, designation effective dates may come into play with assigned transfer of Q and B designations if the corresponding SFU course was designated after 2006 and after the time in which the student took the course (e.g. SFU KIN 110 B-Sci was not effective until Sept 2009 at SFU, therefore transfer courses taken prior to Sept 2009 that transfer to KIN 110 do not receive the designation).

 - Courses articulating as unassigned transfer credit or GE credit will be reviewed by the admissions and curriculum offices upon request, please see the process below.

 Transfer for W designation